ajh657/ajh657/README.md

 ### Finnish programmer by profession and hobby

 ## Short description:
-- 🏢 I’m currently a junior dev at Adafy Oy
+- 🏢 I was a junior dev at Adafy Oy but currently looking for work
 - You'll find my miscellaneous projects on my github.

 ### Human Languages: